For those asking, most August SAT scores will be available beginning September 7, as planned. pic.twitter.com/3jNYSsHdTv

 Another group of students took the test twice: once either in June or October of last year, and then again this August, but did not see the test outside of that context.
 Many international students who took the test in October and then flew to the US for this test date will be in that category.
-I'm calling this group "exposed" because while they saw the questions previously they did not get a chance to pour over the individual questions after the fact.
+I'm calling this group "exposed" because while they saw the questions previously they did not get a chance to pore over the individual questions after the fact.

-You might expect that these students would benefit from the repetition, but it turns out that such students actually do not any real benefit over unexposed test takers.
+You might expect that these students would benefit from the repetition, but it turns out that such students actually do not get any real benefit over unexposed test takers.
 This may seem counterintuitive, but there's been significant research on the subject.
 (See, for example, Feinberg and Haist (2015), "Repeat Testing on Credentialing Exams: Are Repeaters Misinformed or Uninformed?"
 Educational Measurement: Issues and Practice, v.
 34.)
 Examinees may remember that they've seen the material before, but they still tend to make the same mistakes.
 In fact, even though repeat test-takers of all sorts see, on average, a score increase, those who repeat on the same form see a lower increase than those who repeat with a new form.
 See the article cited above for some explanation as to why that is.

 In short, the students who, through no fault of their own, saw the test a second time won't get an unfair advantage, and they may even be slightly harmed.

 Exposed and Studied